Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory: Abstract

 \section{Abstract}

-A paradigmatic model, the $\mathbb{Z}_2$ lattice gauge theory exhibits confinement mediated by the gauge field that binds pairs of particles into mesons, drawing connections to quantum chromodynamics.
+The $\mathbb{Z}_2$ lattice gauge theory is a paradigmatic model that exhibits gauge-field-mediated-confinement of pairs of particles into mesons, drawing connections to quantum chromodynamics.
 In the absence of any additional attractive interactions between particles, mesons are not known to bind in this model.
-Here, we show that resonant pair-production terms give rise to an additional repulsive binding mechanism that forms a stable ``hadron'' bound state of two mesons.
-A high-energy state, the hadron is stabilized by being off-resonantly coupled to a continuum.
+Here, we show that resonant pair-production terms give rise to two separate mechanisms to form stable ``hadron'' bound states of two mesons: either induced by an effective attractive interaction, or a new dynamical binding mechanism induced by an effective repulsion.
+The repulsively bound hadron is a high-energy state stabilized by being energetically separated from the two-meson continuum through quantum fluctuations of the gauge fields.
 We study the dynamical formation of this bound state starting from local excitations.
 We use matrix product state techniques based on the time-evolving block decimation algorithm to perform our numerical simulations and analyze the effect of model parameters on hadron formation.
 Furthermore, we derive an effective model that explains its formation.
-Our findings are amenable to experimental observation on modern quantum hardware from superconducting qubits to trapped ions.
+Our findings are amenable to experimental observation on modern quantum hardware such as superconducting qubits, trapped ions, and Rydberg atom arrays.

 \textbf{\textit{Introduction.---}}Lattice gauge theories (LGTs) \cite{Rothe_book}, originally conceived to investigate the problem of quark confinement in quantum chromodynamics (QCD) \cite{Wilson1974}, have since become a powerful framework spanning a multitude of fields beyond high-energy physics (HEP) \cite{halimeh2025rmp}.
 In condensed matter, they serve as models for emergent gauge structures in quantum spin liquids and frustrated magnets, and they have also been invoked in certain theoretical approaches to high-temperature superconductivity \cite{Wegner1971,Kogut_review,wen2004quantum,Savary2016,Calzetta_book}.
 In quantum many-body physics, they have become a paradigm of nonergodic phenomena such as quantum many-body scarring \cite{Surace2020,Desaules2022weak,Desaules2022prominent,aramthottil2022scar,osborne_quantum_2024,budde_quantum_2024}, Hilbert-space fragmentation \cite{Desaules2024ergodicitybreaking,ciavarella2025generichilbertspacefragmentation,jeyaretnam2025hilbertspacefragmentationorigin}, and disorder-free localization \cite{Smith2017,Brenes2018,smith2017absence,karpov2021disorder,Chakraborty2022,osborne_disorder-free_2023}.